imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 All work has been carried out in the public GitHub repo [imapp-pl/gas-cost-estimator](https://github.com/imapp-pl/gas-cost-estimator).

+### Comparison with Stage I

+This is a digest of the changes made since the Stage I research and report:
+- Drop Ewasm and Openethereum
+- Abandon the idea of measuring individual instructions in favor of measuring marginal cost
+- Provide a more confident answer to the feasibility of the method and an alternative gas cost schedule

 ## Estimation Method

 In this section we describe in detail the method applied to estimate the gas costs.

-### describe the `measure_total` instrumentation
+### `measure_total` instrumentation

-"Measure total" is one of the methods of measurement and instrumentation introduced in the Stage I Report.
+`measure_total` is the name of one of the methods of measurement and instrumentation introduced in the Stage I Report.
 As we will see in the next sections, it is sufficient for the estimation method we are using, at the same time being relatively easy to apply.
-We chose to not pursue the method "Measure all" / "individual instruction measurement" which has been preliminarily chosen during stage I.
+We chose to not pursue the method `measure_all` (aka "Individual instruction measurement") which has been preliminarily chosen during Stage I.

-"Measure total" takes the measurement of the interpreter loop in its entirety, starting at just before the first iteration and ending just after the program halts.
+`measure_total` takes the measurement of the interpreter loop in its entirety, starting at just before the first iteration and ending just after the program halts.
 The measurement is taken using a nanosecond precision monotonic timer, as available depending on the particular EVM implementation.
 We also capture the timer overhead by taking two readings of the timer without any code in between.
-The timer overhead is negligible in the "Measure total" approach, orders of magnitude smaller than the measurement itself, we capture the readings of it nevertheless, as it provides a first instance of a sanity check on the collected data.
+The timer overhead is negligible in the `measure_total` approach, orders of magnitude smaller than the measurement itself, we capture the readings of it nevertheless, as it provides a first instance of a sanity check on the collected data.

 As during the measurements done for Stage I, each measurement is repeated `sampleSize` times during the lifetime of a single OS process doing the measurement, as well as the measuring OS process is started `nSamples` times, producing the total of `nSamples * sampleSize` measurements for a single program.